 - RELATED: Tax Map for Middle-Class Families (opens in new tab)

 Income Taxes – Our income tax information comes from each state's tax agency.
 Income tax forms and instructions were also used.
-See more about how we calculated the income tax for our hypothetical couples below under "Ranking method."
+See more about how we calculated the income tax for our hypothetical retired couples below under "Ranking method."

 Sin Taxes – Information about "sin taxes" on tobacco products, alcoholic beverages, and marijuana comes from a variety of sources, including state tax agencies, Federation of Tax Administrators (opens in new tab), Campaign for Tobacco-Free Kids (opens in new tab), and Distilled Spirits Council of the United States (opens in new tab).

 Estate and Inheritance Taxes – Data from each state tax agency was used for estate and inheritance tax information.

-The "tax-friendliness" of a state depends on the sum of income, sales and property taxes paid by our two hypothetical retired couples.
+The "tax-friendliness" of a state depends on the sum of income, sales and property taxes paid by two hypothetical retired couples.

-To determine income taxes due, we prepared returns for both couples.
+To determine income taxes due, we prepared tax returns for each state and the District of Columbia for both couples.
 The first couple had $15,000 of earned income (wages), $20,500 of Social Security benefits, $4,500 of 401(k) plan distributions, $4,000 of traditional IRA withdrawals, $3,000 of Roth IRA withdrawals, $200 of taxable interest, $1,000 of dividend income, and $1,800 of long-term capital gains for a total income of $50,000 for the year.
 They also had $10,000 of medical expenses, paid $2,500 in real estate taxes, paid $1,200 in mortgage interest, and donated $1,900 (cash and property) to charity.

-The second couple had $37,500 of Social Security benefits, $26,100 of 401(k) plan distributions, $18,200 of private pension money, $4,000 of traditional IRA withdrawals, $2,000 of Roth IRA withdrawals, $2,000 of tax-exempt municipal bond interest (from the state of residence), $2,000 of taxable interest, $4,000 of dividend income, and $4,200 of long-term capital gains for a total income of $100,000 for the year.
+The second couple had $37,500 of Social Security benefits, $26,100 of 401(k) plan distributions, $18,200 of private pension money, $6,000 of traditional IRA withdrawals, $2,000 of Roth IRA withdrawals, $2,000 of taxable interest, $4,000 of dividend income, and $4,200 of long-term capital gains for a total income of $100,000 for the year.
 They also had $10,000 of medical expenses, paid $3,200 in real estate taxes, paid $1,500 in mortgage interest, and donated $4,300 (cash and property) to charity.